-Park Chan-wook is undoubtedly one of the most important filmmakers of the last two decades.
-The South Korean auteur is known for quirky, absurdist humour brought out by multiple plotlines within a film and often uses unfiltered and gory action sequences.
-His films mostly resist labels and are uniquely redefined by the central characters.
-Park’s prodigal narrative techniques and eye for aesthetics stand out as his most endearing qualities as a director, but his brilliant sense of human emotions and how society is affected by politics, economics, and the social landscape of the times truly makes him a soaring filmmaker.
-Below is the ranking of all the movies that he has done to date.
+Park Chan-wook is undoubtedly one of the most influential filmmakers of the last two decades.
+The South Korean auteur is known for quirky, absurdist humor brought out by multiple plotlines within a film and often uses unfiltered and gory action sequences.
+His films mostly resist labels and the central characters uniquely redefined them.
+Park’s prodigal narrative techniques and eye for aesthetics stand out as his most endearing qualities as a director.
+Still, his brilliant sense of human emotions and how society is affected by politics, economics, and the social landscape of the times truly makes him a soaring filmmaker.
+Below is the ranking of all the movies he has done to date.
 Happy reading!

-Park’s obsession with vague love triangles is demonstrated by his early works.
-Although today we have come to adulate and appreciate the refined and polished crescendo to this obsession in ‘The Handmaiden’, Park’s first steps weren’t quite as impressive.
+His early works demonstrate Park’s obsession with vague love triangles.
+Although today we have come to adulate and appreciate the refined and polished crescendo to this obsession in ‘The Handmaiden,’ Park’s first steps weren’t quite as impressive.
 In fact, the filmmaker himself rejected any association with the film in an interview.
-Despite made on a shoestring budget and hardly ay recognizable faces, the film doesn’t look cheap.
+Despite being made on a shoestring budget and with hardly recognizable faces, the film doesn’t look cheap.

+It is a difficult film to find and sit through and certainly isn’t the place to start exploring Park Chan-wook’s filmography.
 The diluted production values can be forgiven, considering Park’s motivation and lack of footing in the film business, but the dreary and delirious plotline, undercooked characters, and half-hearted execution can’t.
-The film does introduce key themes that Park admirers today cherish such as revenge and hyper-violence.
-It is a difficult film to find and sit through and certainly isn’t the place to start exploring Park Chan-wook’s filmography.
+The film does introduce key themes that Park admirers today cherish, such as revenge and hyper-violence.

 Also, Read: 10 Best Tony Leung Chiu-Wai Movie Performances